sumit0966/Binary-Classificatiion/README.md

 # Binary-Classificatiion

 Problem Statement :-
-In this section we are implementing Convulutional Neural Network (CNN) classifier for classifying Cat and Dog.
+In this section we are implementing Convolutional Neural Network (CNN) classifier for classifying Cat and Dog.

 Datasets :-
 The dataset provided consists of training data and testing data for both the categories.